Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-With the solutions applied to the target field, we want to assess our target field.
-Remember that the phase solutions we derived for the phase calibrator will only be approximate because the telescopes look through slightly different patches of sky.
-This means that we will have gain errors on our target field.
-In this section, we shall do the same as we did on the phase calibrator and perform self-calibration to remove these errors.
+With the solutions applied to the target field, we aim to assess it.
+Keep in mind that the phase solutions we derived for the phase calibrator will only be approximate because the telescopes observe slightly different areas of the sky.
+This indicates that we will encounter gain errors in our target field because the atmospheric conditions will be slightly different.
+In this section, we will replicate the procedure we used on the phase calibrator and perform self-calibration to eliminate these errors.

-Firstly, we want to generate a model of the target field.
-This may not be point-like therefore a good model is essential.
-Again, we simply need to image the field and insert the model into the measurement set as before.
+Firstly, we aim to create a model of the target field.
+This may not be point-like, so a reliable model is essential.
+Again, we just need to image the field and incorporate the model into the measurement set as before.

 ### 13) First image of the target